vapor/docs/3.0/docs/getting-started/overview.md

 Asynchronous programming specifically is an essential part of the Vapor ecosystem that we recommend people [that is described here](async-and-codable.md).

-[The same article](async-and-codable.md) will dive into Codable, a very simple protocol but important protocol in Vapor 3.
+[The same article](async-and-codable.md) will dive into Codable, a very simple but important protocol in Vapor 3.

 ## Databases